holadepo/docs/astro/set-up-data-lineage.md

 3. In **Getting Started**, copy the value below **OpenLineage API Key**.

-For more information about how to configure this API key in an external system, review the Integration Guides content.
+For more information about how to configure this API key in an external system, review the Integration Guide for the system.

 ## Integration Guides